 - Origins Available:

 The name Maulever was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 It comes from the name Mauleverer, which at the time of the Norman Conquest, was the name of a noble Norman family.

 Early Origins of the Maulever family

-Another 203 words (14 lines of text) covering the years 1599, 1655, 1640 and 1649 are included under the topic Early Maulever History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maulever research.
+Another 102 words (7 lines of text) covering the years 1599, 1655, 1640 and 1649 are included under the topic Early Maulever History in all our PDF Extended History products and printed products wherever possible.

 Maulever Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Mauleverer, Malouverer, Maleverer, Malleverer and many more.